 Working in class

-To work as a part of an interdisciplinary team under the immediate direction of a class teacher.
+To work as a part of an interdisciplinary team under the immediate direction of a class teacher or senior teaching assistant.

-To help some students with dressing, feeding, toileting, showering/bathing and cleaning/changing students who are incontinent.
+To support pupils with their personal care needs and developing independence skills such as dressing, eating, toileting, personal hygiene .

 Set challenging and demanding expectations and promote self-esteem and independence.